 There’s a number of ways to do this, for example installing agents onto the VMs (in this case, it would be a DaemonSet with hostvar mounts) but that isn’t ideal in a managed system like ARO.

 Fluentd is the log collection and forwarding tool used by OpenShift, however it does not have native support for Azure Log Analytics.
-However Fluent-bit which supports many of the same protocols as Fluentd does have native support for Azure Log Analytics.
+However Fluent-bit which supports many of the same protocols as Fluentd does have native supportexternal link (opens in new tab) for Azure Log Analytics.

 Armed with this knowledge we can create a fluent-bit service on the cluster to accept logs from fluentd and forward them to Azure Log Analytics.